-- Brine the duck: In a stockpot, combine 2 cups brown sugar, 2 cups salt, peppercorns, bay leaves, orange zest and juice, beer, and water.
+- In a stockpot, combine 2 cups brown sugar, 2 cups salt, peppercorns, bay leaves, orange zest and juice, beer, and 3 quarts of water.
 Bring to a boil over high heat, then reduce heat to low and simmer for 20 minutes.

 - Transfer brine to a 4-gallon, food-safe container or small cooler.
 Add enough ice water to measure exactly 3 gallons.
 (It’s important for brines to have an exact salt-to-water ratio.)
 Add duck and refrigerate for 24 hours, stirring halfway through.